10 Questions to Ask Your Doctor About Hormone Therapy During Menopause

 9. Will hot flashes and other menopausal symptoms return when I quit hormone therapy?

 Your symptoms may return slightly when you stop taking hormones, but they will likely taper off over several months to a year.
 Your doctor can help you manage these symptoms.
+For some they may be lifelong.

 10. Are there other things I can do to protect myself against osteoporosis?